 Pool landscaping matters.
 If you want to beautify the landscape around your swimming pool, opting for the right type of trees is of great importance.
-If chosen and designed well, they can show the true colors of your pool.
-On the other hand, wrong choices may have a bad impression on your guests.
-Given below is a description of the best types of trees that you can plant around your pool.
+If chosen correctly, they can provide the ideal accent for your outdoor area.

-Regardless of the climate, you live in, palm trees are an ideal choice as their roots grow straight down and don’t spread around.
+Palm trees are an ideal choice since their roots grow straight down and don’t spread.
 If planted in a cluster or group, they can serve as privacy screens.
-Following are some great options:
+The following are some great options:

 - Mediterranean fan palm